-As the polytechnic celebrated 25 years, 2011 saw Whitireia gain new branding and mark its two and a half decades with a fun day at the Porirua campus
+As the polytechnic marked its 25th year, a new brand for Whitireia was unveiled and the two and a half decades were celebrated with a fun day at the Porirua campus

-Whitireia Community Polytechnic was rebranded as Whitireia New Zealand, with a fresh new look developed by Tangerine Design.
-Tim Renner, then Director of Communications and Marketing, stated that "The new brand talks about the collaborative, community roots that matter to the polytechnic as well as positioning us strongly in domestic and international markets."
+In March, Whitireia Community Polytechnic was rebranded as Whitireia New Zealand, with Tangerine Design giving the institution a contemporary new look.
+Tim Renner, then Whitireia Director of Communications and Marketing, stated that "The new brand talks about the collaborative, community roots that matter to the polytechnic as well as positioning us strongly in domestic and international markets."

 The 25 years since the opening of Whitireia were celebrated with a series of events, including a fun day to which the community were invited, and a staff morning tea attended by chief executive Don Campbell and his two predecessors, Deirdre Dale and Turoa Royal.

-In June, Whitireia marked Samoan Independence with a series of events across the day.
-The day began with an early morning flag raising ceremony, while later activities included a valu popo (coconut grating) competition, traditional song and siva with Samoa Idol, performances by year one Bachelor of Applied Arts (Performing Arts) students, and a traditional taualuga to close.
+In June, Whitireia marked Samoan Independence with a series of events held across the day.
+The celebration began with an early morning flag-raising ceremony, while later activities included a valu popo (coconut grating) competition, traditional song and siva with Samoa Idol, performances by year one Bachelor of Applied Arts (Performing Arts) students, and a traditional taualuga to close.

-Smith says he flew to New Zealand to find out about the Whitireia course, and met with DJ Raw.
+Smith says he flew to New Zealand to find out about the Whitireia course and met with DJ Raw.
 After an hour and a half of DJ Raw's personal time, Smith decided to study DJing at Whitireia.
 "We talked about where I was going and what I wanted to achieve.
-I've met a lot of cool people, everyone is real friendly and the course is real good."
+I've met a lot of cool people, everyone is really friendly and the course is really good."